“It’s like pulling teeth,” said my friend.

 - And so on

-The first question you need to ask yourself is, “Why am I doing this?”
+The first question you must ask yourself is, “Why am I doing this?”

-Pastor or not, as long as you look at these small groups as programs to attract people so that the church will grow in numbers, you’re wrong.
-Yes, your group can grow, but this should never be your primary goal.
+Pastor or not, you’re wrong as long as you look at these small groups as programs to attract people so that the church will grow in numbers.
+Your group can grow, but this should never be your primary goal.

 I base my reasons for having small group meetings on two directives in the Bible: